PlamGG/PlamGG/README.md

 <div align="center">

-*"Code is like humor.
-When you have to explain it, it's bad."* – Cory House
+*"Code it's not a bug, it's an undocumented feature!"*

 </div>